colinleroy/a2tools/src/surl-server/README.md

 sudo make install
 ```

-Start the service once to generate a config file to /etc/surl-server/tty.conf, and edit it if necessary:
+Start the service once to generate a config file to /etc/surl-server/tty.conf, and edit it if necessary.
+In particular, if your serial cable does hardware handshaking, enable it in the config, it gives a little speed boost.
+To generate it, start the server:

 ```
 sudo /usr/local/bin/surl-server